Pratik0188/Project2SE/README.md

 **Selected User Stories for Iteration 4:**

 - **Comment on a Post**
-  **Description:** A user can add comments to posts made by others to engage in discussions.
   **Estimate:** 5 days
   **Priority:** 40

 - **Find a Community**
-  **Description:** A user can search for communities that match their interests.
   **Estimate:** 3 days
   **Priority:** 50